DenisGran/NFTProj/README.md

 I began by trying to understand how NFTs work behind the scenes.
 As it was the most important aspect of the project, it took a long time and a few failed attempts to understand it.
 <br><br>
-After this was done - I started working on a system to generate the art. **It was very important to make sure that there are no duplicates** of NFTs!
+After this, I started working on a system to generate the art. **It was very important to make sure that there are no duplicates** of NFTs!
 <br><br>
 Finally, I wrote a basic website in the time we had left.